ashdunn/b5/README.md

 - [x] Click to move

 - [ ] Story?
-After the A (leader), B (turn on TV), C (turn off light) character finished their task, Player can go to talk with these 3 guys
+After the A (leader),  B (turn off light),C (turn on TV), character finished their task, Player can go to talk with these 3 guys

-- [ ] Show "Nothing strange happens.
+- [ ] Show Text "Nothing strange happens.
 NPCs are watching TV......"

 - [ ] Story continue?
 Need special event

 ### Event trigger
 - [ ] Player hit space s.t.
-C try to turn off light again.
-C is standing nereby the light switch.
+B try to turn off light again.
+B is standing nereby the light switch.

-* Talk to C: "What are you doing here?"
+* Talk to B: "What are you doing here?"
-* C: "IDK what happens.
+* B: "IDK what happens.
 The light is broken, can you help me ask somebody to fix that?"

 ### Ending 1